-- Does a school district have to bid used equipment such as a used vehicle?
+- ♣ Does a school district have to bid used equipment such as a used vehicle?
 Yes, if the price of the used vehicle exceeds \$20,000, the board must bid.
 Specifications would be drawn up on the used vehicle and the bid could be sent to car dealers who would bid on that vehicle.
-The local board can determine the bid specifications. - Does a school district have to bid for computer equipment?
+Bid specifications can be determined by the board. - ♣ Does a school district have to bid for computer equipment?
 The local board can set specifications, but if the purchase of computers is over \$20,000, it must be bid.